Nate Reuvers: Professional career

 On July 24, 2021, Reuvers signed his first professional contract with Cibona in the Croatian League and the ABA League.
 He joined the Cleveland Cavaliers for the 2022 NBA Summer League.
-Reuvers spent the 2022-2023 campaign in Italy with Reggio Emilia.
+Reuvers spent the 2022–23 campaign in Italy with Reggio Emilia.
 On August 1, 2023, Reuvers signed a three-year deal with Spanish club Valencia.
+On March 17, 2026, Reuvers signed a contract extension with Valencia until the end of the 2027–28 season.